Resilience-Building Leadership Professional Coach (RBLP-C)

 Resilience-Building Leader Program

-RBLP Coach is our leadership certification for experienced managers.
-People who earn the Resilience-Building Leadership Professional Coach (RBLP-C) certification can build and lead resilient teams in the workplace.
-They can coach teams to solve problems, implement change, continuously improve, and innovate in the workplace.
+People who earn the Resilience-Building Leadership Professional Coach (RBLP-C) certification are resilient leaders that can build and lead resilient teams.
+They coach teams to solve problems, implement change, continuously improve, and innovate in the workplace.
+People who earn and maintain the RBLP Coach certification may use the RBLP-C designation and describe themselves as RBLP Coach certified.

 - Type Certification